 The Company annually offers shareholders the opportunity to cast an advisory vote on our executive compensation program.
 This annual vote is known as the "say-on-pay" proposal.
-At our annual general meeting in 2017, approximately 95 percent of votes cast were in favor of our executive compensation program for 2016.
-The Compensation Committee believes these results demonstrate that shareholders support our executive compensation program.
-When making future compensation decisions for Named Executive Officers, the Compensation Committee will continue to consider the opinions that shareholders express through say-on-pay votes.
+At our annual general meeting in 2019, approximately 45.5% of votes cast were in favor of our executive compensation program in 2019.
+The Compensation Committee recognizes that shareholders failed to approve our 2019 say-on-pay proposal.
+Following the 2019 say-on-pay vote, the Compensation Committee undertook a review of our executive compensation program and determined to make several important changes for 2019 in order to address shareholders' concerns: